cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/07_api_integration_cli.md

 ## Configuration API integration (CLI)

-Instructions for configuring and using the API integration (CLI) are provided in the Github:
+Instruction for configuring and using the API integration (CLI) is provided in the Github:

 [Shieldoo Github repository](https://github.com/shieldoo/terraform-provider-shieldoo){: .btn .btn-purple target="blank"}